greg4fun/katacoda-scenarios-1/docker/step2.md

 https://www.katacoda.com/courses/docker/rootless

-Assume that your systm is not rootless and avoid using root in the container.
+Assume that your system is not rootless and avoid using root in the container.

 ----